How to Train for the Camino de Santiago: Tips for Walkers

 Train for the Camino de Santiago: Some basics

-Embarking on a cycling or walking journey along the Camino requires some essential preparation.
+Embarking on a cycling or walking journey along the Camino de Santiago requires some essential preparation.
 To ensure you’re ready for the adventure, it’s advisable to begin your training regime about one to two months before your trip.
 The specific nature and intensity of your training should be tailored according to the chosen Camino route, the length of the trail, and the specific terrain characteristics of the area you’ll be exploring.

 Engaging in a training program can significantly enhance your experience.
 It not only prepares you physically but also plays a crucial role in minimising the likelihood of encountering common, yet easily preventable, injuries such as blisters or strained tendons.